-Tunisia is a small country with a grand history that goes back to the days of Carthage and a journey here is a discovery of Africa, the land of the Berbers and the Islamic world all at once.
-Our program uncovers the people, history, archaeology and culture of this distinct land in addition to 7 UNESCO sites.
+Tunisia is a small country with a grand history that goes back to the days of Carthage, the ancient centre of the powerful Carthaginian Empire.
+A journey here is a discovery of Africa, the lan d of the Berbers and the Islamic world all at once.
+Our program uncovers the people, history, archaeology and culture of this unique and less-explored destination, in addition to 7 UNESCO World Heritage Sites.

 |Tour Duration||:||08 days|